Singular quasilinear elliptic systems with (super-) homogeneous conditions: Introduction and main results

-The constant $\Theta $ is related to system stability (\ref{p}) that behaves in a drastically different way, depending on the sign of $\Theta $.
-For instance, for $\Theta <0$ system (\ref{p}) is not stable in the sense that possible solutions cannot be obtained by iterative methods (see \cite{CFMT}).
+The constant $\Theta $ is related to system stability ($\mathcal{P}$) that behaves in a drastically different way, depending on the sign of $\Theta $.
+For instance, for $\Theta <0$ system ($\mathcal{P}$) is not stable in the sense that possible solutions cannot be obtained by iterative methods (see \cite{CFMT}).

-Unlike in the above references, the novelty of this paper is to establish the existence, regularity and nonexistence of (positive) solutions for singular problem (\ref{p}) by processing simultaneously the three cases: 'subhomogeneous' for $\Theta >0$, 'homogeneous' when $\Theta =0$ and 'superhomogeneous' if $\Theta <0$.
-This seems to be the first work with regard to homogeneous and superhomogeneous cases for singular systems.
-However, we point out that even in the subhomogeneous case, our study completes those made in the above papers considering that $\gamma >1$ in ( \ref{h'}) and the exponents $\alpha _{2},\beta _{1}>0$ in (\ref{h1}) are arbitrary.
+Unlike the subhomogeneous case $\Theta >0$ studied in the above references, the novelty of this paper is to establish the existence, regularity and nonexistence of (positive) solutions for singular problem ($\mathcal{P}$) by processing the two cases: 'homogeneous' when $\Theta =0$ and 'superhomogeneous' if $\Theta <0$.
+It should be noted that throughout this paper, $\Theta <0$ (resp. $=0$) means that $p_{i}-1-\alpha _{i}-\beta _{i}<0$ (resp. $=0$).